 There are several ways you can help developing countries during winter, but the easiest way is to donate to our winter appeal.
 We work across all the developing countries mentioned above, and with your kind donations, we can support communities in each of the countries to ensure they have the necessary provisions to make it through winter.

 From providing temporary shelter and warm clothes to handing out hot meals and necessary healthcare, the ILM UK team is on hand to support vulnerable people who need us the most this winter.
-Please donate what you can so we can ensure as many people as possible live to see next spring.
+Please donate what you can so we can ensure as many people as possible live to see next spring in 2023.